humeniuka/msdft-lda/README.rst

 Multistate Density Functional Theory with the Local Density Approximation
 -------------------------------------------------------------------------
-The python package `mlmsdft` implements the local density matrix approximation (LDMA) of Ref [3]_ for calculating excited states variationally.
+The python package `mlmsdft` implements the local density matrix approximation (LDMA) of Ref [3]_. for calculating excited states variationally.
 Multistate density functional theory is introduced in Ref [1]_.
-The fundamental quantity in this theory is the matrix density *D*(r), which contains the state densities on the diagonal and the transition densities on the off-diagonal.
-In LDMA the local exchange-correlation functional is converted into an analytic matrix functional of *D*(r).
+The fundamental quantity in this theory is the matrix density **D**(r), which contains the state densities on the diagonal and the transition densities on the off-diagonal.
+In LDMA the local exchange-correlation functional is converted into an analytic matrix functional of **D**(r).
 [2]_.

 The code for reproducing the figures and tables of Ref.
-[3]_ can be found in the subfolder `examples/`.
+[3]_. can be found in the subfolder `examples/`.

 Installation